Babbexx-22/Darey.io_PBL/Project13.md

 * Update both static-assignment and site.yml files to refer the roles.

-- The static assignment folder was updated the contain db.yml file and lb.yml file.
+- The static assignment folder was updated to contain db.yml file and lb.yml file.

+The db.yml file is as below;
 ![db yml](https://user-images.githubusercontent.com/114196715/206764587-acfe2cba-2cc8-4934-b3fb-ceb3bfd791f2.png)

+The lb.yml file is as shown below;
 ![lb yml](https://user-images.githubusercontent.com/114196715/206764806-7b0eb900-f0c1-4ef6-aacb-e723b869eb2c.png)

-- The site.yml file was updated to refer the above playbooks (db.yml and lb.yml) as well as the env-vars.yml file.
+- The site.yml file was then updated to refer the above two playbooks (db.yml and lb.yml) as well as the env-vars.yml file.
 A copy of the file is attached below;

 ![site yml](https://user-images.githubusercontent.com/114196715/206764925-db2f8cf3-4bc3-4d08-b2d8-ad56590ee4e7.png)